 The host port interface control register (HPIC) stores configuration and control information for the HPI.
 As shown in Figure 19 and Figure 20 and described in Table 9, the owner and non-owner do not have the same access permissions.
-The owner of HPIC has full read/write access; the non-owner of HPIC has primarily read-only access, but the exception is that the non-owner can write 1 to the HINT bit to generate an interrupt to the host.
+The owner of HPIC has full read/write access; the non-owner of HPIC has primarily read-only access, but the exceptions are:

+- The non-owner can write 1 to the HINT bit to generate an interrupt to the host. - The non-owner can write 1 to HPI RST bit to cause an HPI software reset.